Skip to Content

 Would you like to use the resolv.conf DNS nameservers rather than the default nginx DNS servers?
 (Y/N)?

-Would you like to manually add the DNS server the API Gateway DNS configuration (Y/N)?
+Would you like to manually add the DNS server the API gateway DNS configuration (Y/N)?

 Please enter IP address or domain name.
 Press enter to finish: